-Windows Defender Application Control has a built-in file rule conflict logic that translates to precedence order.
-It will first process all explicit deny rules it finds.
-Then, it will process all explicit allow rules.
-If no deny or allow rule exists, WDAC will check for Managed Installer EA.
-Lastly, if none of these sets exist, WDAC will fall back on ISG.
+WDAC has a built-in file rule conflict logic that translates to precedence order.
+It first processes all explicit deny rules it finds.
+Then, it processes any explicit allow rules.
+If no deny or allow rule exists, WDAC checks for a Managed Installer claim if allowed by the policy.
+Lastly, WDAC falls back to the ISG if allowed by the policy.

 More information about filepath rules

-By default, Windows Defender Application Control performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath and its parent directories (recursively) don't allow standard users write access.
+By default, WDAC performs a user-writeability check at runtime that ensures that the current permissions on the specified filepath and its parent directories (recursively) don't allow standard users write access.

 WDAC's list of well-known admin SIDs are: